jluera/simple_weather_forecast/README.md

 # simple_weather_forecast
-## Project To Build A Simple Weather Forecasting Application In Python.
+## A Project To Build A Simple Weather Forecasting Application In Python.

 This was a project to learn how to use streamlit to build a simple python web app.